alserok/system-design/telegram/readme.md

 <img src="images/chats_db.png" alt="channels db">

 So as not to repeat myself,
 Mongo was chosen for the same reason as in chat service.
-Data structure may significantly differ.

 Files are stored in s3 too.